Development giant Grocon and the Royal Society of Victoria have floated plans to deliver Melbourne’s tallest tower on one of the city’s smallest lots.

 “It will be driven by the world-leading Victorian science expertise in the built environment.
 It will demonstrate ingenuity, cutting-edge sustainable technologies and be an iconic marker to Melbourne and our status as Australia’s science capital.”

-According to the development team, the skyscraper is feasible from an engineering perspective, with the next steps hanging within planning approval.
+According to the development team, the proposed tallest tower is feasible from an engineering perspective, with the next steps hanging within planning approval.

-There are various heritage and planning overlays that would require approval from Heritage Victoria, the federal government from an aviation operations standpoint, and the Victorian government.
+There are various heritage and planning overlays that would require approval for the skyscraper in Melbourne from Heritage Victoria, the federal government from an aviation operations standpoint, and the Victorian government.

 Related reading: Heavyweight Architecture Shortlist Announced for 2bn Southbank